gorgitko/molminer/README.md

 # Notes
 - ChemSpot itself is very memory-consuming so dictionary and ID lookup is disabled by default.
 Only CRF, OpenNLP sentence and multiclass models will be used by default.
 Maximum memory used by Java process is set to 8 GB by default.
 It is strongly recommended to use swap file on SSD disk when available memory is under 8 GB (see https://www.digitalocean.com/community/tutorials/how-to-add-swap-space-on-ubuntu-16-04 for more details).
 If you want to use dictionary and ID lookop in ChemSpot, pass `--chs-dict dict.zip` and `--chs-ids ids.zip` options.
 If you are using MolMiner library, pass `path_to_dict="dict.zip"` and `path_to_ids="ids.zip"` to ChemSpot class constructor.

+# Acknowledgement
+MolMiner was the job description of my diploma thesis at [University of chemical technology in Prague](http://www.vscht.cz/?jazyk=en), [Laboratory of chemistry and informatics](http://ich.vscht.cz/).
+I would like to thank my supervisor Daniel Svozil for leading the work and Martin Sicho for helping me with conda distribution of MolMiner.

+Citations of used software:
+- Rocktäschel, T., Weidlich, M., and Leser, U. (2012).
+ChemSpot: A Hybrid System for Chemical Named Entity Recognition.
+Bioinformatics 28 (12): 1633-1640.
+- "Optical Structure Recognition Software To Recover Chemical Information: OSRA, An Open Source Solution" J. Chem.
+Inf.
+Model., 2009, 49 (3), pp 740–743.
+- Chemical Name to Structure: OPSIN, an Open Source Solution Daniel.
+M. Lowe, Peter T. Corbett, Peter Murray-Rust, Robert C. Glen, Journal of Chemical Information and Modeling 2011 51 (3), 739-753

 [1]: https://www.informatik.hu-berlin.de/de/forschung/gebiete/wbi/resources/chemspot/chemspot
 [2]: https://sourceforge.net/p/osra/wiki/Home/